richardcope/richardcope.github.io/tutorials/_posts/2025-01-23-tri-planar-cops.md

 ---
 layout: post
 title: building a tri planar projection in cops (opencl)
-image: /assets/images/2024-10-22-tri-planar-cops/tri_planar_example_001.jpg
+image: /assets/images/tri-planar-cops/tri_planar_example_001.jpg
 category: tutorial
 ---

 Before diving in I just want to mention that this tutorial is a little more on the technical side and mainly serves as an introduction for how to build a tool using opencl within the context of cops.
 You can do a lot in cops without writing a single line of code, but it does definitely open some doors!

 Tri planar projections are a useful technique for projecting textures without visible seams.
-Since there’s no native tri planar in cops 2.0 (as of houdini 20.5), we have a good excuse to build our own.
+Since there’s no native tri planar in Copernicus (as of houdini 20.5), we have a good excuse to build our own.
 This could be done using vex or a large network of native cops nodes, however processing speed makes opencl preferable.

 A tri planar projection is a set of 3 parallel projections, **xy**, **zy** and **zx**, blended based on their respective facing ratios.
 Knowing this, the steps of our process will be: